cesmix-mit/AtomisticComposableWorkflows/README.md

 The Center for the Exascale Simulation of Materials in Extreme Environments ([CESMIX](https://computing.mit.edu/cesmix/)) is a new MIT research effort to advance the state-of-the-art in predictive simulation.
 It seeks to connect quantum and molecular simulations of materials with state-of-the-art programming languages, compiler technologies, and software performance engineering tools, underpinned by rigorous approaches to statistical inference and uncertainty quantification.

-This repository aims to gather case studies of interest to CESMIX implemented using the latest developments of the growing Julia atomistic ecosystem, integrated with other state-of-the-art tools.
-This is a work in progress and is not yet ready for production, however some of our examples can already be used.
+This repository aims to gather easy-to-use CESMIX-aligned case studies, integrating the latest developments of the Julia atomistic ecosystem with state-of-the-art tools.
+This is a work in progress and is not ready for production, however some of our examples can already be used.

 ## Atomistic composable workflows